lnalborczyk/momimi/README.md

 <img src="man/figures/README-plotting-2.png" width="75%" />

+### Fitting the models

-We can also use the model to generate realistic data from known parameter values and then fit the model to these data to try recover the original parameter values.
+We can also use the model to generate realistic data from known parameter values and then fit the model to these data to try recovering the original parameter values.

 ``` r
 # plausible "true" parameter values